beckoningstranger/pp2-mines/README.md

 ## Accessibility

-I have tried to keep the website as accessible as possible by using semantic HTML elements, providing adequate contrast for fonts, using the alt attribute for images, the title attribute for links, etc. To further ensure that the site is accessible I ran tests with the Web Accessibility Evaluation Tool (WAVE) and also used a Chrome browser extension called Web Disability Simulator.
+I have tried to keep the website as accessible as possible by using semantic HTML elements, providing adequate contrast for fonts, using the alt attribute for images, the title attribute for links, etc. To further ensure that the site is accessible, I ran tests with the Web Accessibility Evaluation Tool (WAVE) and also used a Chrome browser extension called Web Disability Simulator.
 More on this in [Testing](#testing).

 [Back to top](<#contents>)